itscodenation/curriculum-18-19/advanced/units/midyear/README.md

 # Mid-Year Unit

 ## Overview
-In this unit, students will be introduced to the HackerRank platform, review concepts taught until this point and take a HackerRank Challenge to demonstrate their current technical ability.
+ In this unit, coders will be introduced to the HackerRank platform, review concepts taught until this point and take a HackerRank Challenge to demonstrate their current technical ability.
+Coders will also complete a mid-year survey during this session.
 ## Sessions
 |Session Slides|*Coders will be able to ...*|
 |:-------:|-------|